Spain to lift suspension of AstraZeneca vaccine for second dose in people under 60

 The new policy will affect about 1.5 million Spaniards who have already received their first AstraZeneca dose.

-A study by the government's Carlos III Health Institute found that giving a dose of the vaccine developed by Pfizer and BioNTech SE (22UAy.DE) to people who already received a first shot of the AstraZeneca vaccine was safe and effective. read more
+A study by the government’s Carlos III Health Institute found that giving a dose of the vaccine developed by Pfizer and BioNTech SE to people who already received a first shot of the AstraZeneca vaccine was safe and effective.

 Our Standards: The Thomson Reuters Trust Principles.